Oondanomala/Patcher/README.md

 - **Disable Falling Blocks** - Stop falling blocks from rendering.
 - **Disable Nametags Boxes** - Remove the transparent box around the nametag.
 - **Unstacked Items** - Render stacks of items on the ground as just one instead of having up to 5 copies in one stack.
+- **Unlimited Entity Render Distance** - Makes entities always render, no matter how far away you are from them.
+Entities may still disappear when far away for other reasons, such as servers unloading them.
+(Will negatively impact performance).
 - **Entity Render Distance Toggle** - Toggle allowing a custom entity render distance.
 - **Hostile Entity Render Distance** - Stop rendering hostile entities outside a specified radius.
 - **Passive Entity Render Distance** - Stop rendering passive entities outside a specified radius.